DirectJava/cse15l-lab-reports/index.md

   ![Image](https://github.com/DirectJava/cse15l-lab-reports/blob/main/Screenshot%20(36).png)

-  If students are on the mac, click on the mac tab to select files.
-For windows, it's the same thing, but instead click on the windows tab.
-It is recommended that students should download the latest version.
-In this case, use Java 20 and then click on "x64 Installer" (if on Windows) or "x64 DMG Installer" (if on Mac).
+  By the time you reach this page, select Java 20, then click on the "x64 Installer to download the extension.
+It is recommended that you should download the latest version of Java whether it's a 20 (during the time this instruction was written) or any future latest Java software that comes after.

-  Step 2: Download the VS Code
+  Step 3: Download the VS Code
   To download VS Code, follow this link https://code.visualstudio.com/Download.
 Then click on Mac (if using Mac) or Windows (if using Windows).

   ![Image](https://github.com/DirectJava/cse15l-lab-reports/blob/main/Screenshot%20(37).png)